 Tradition touches the present at Chickasaw National Recreation Area.
-You park your car and pursue the same diversions people enjoyed at the turn of the Twentieth Century— after parking their buggy or getting off the train.
-You no longer see women in full dresses and sunhats sidesaddle on mules, but you can still follow pleasant trails, enjoy a picnic or just people-watch.
-Surely that’s what attracted some of the folks who crowded the old train station and put up at Sulphur’s former grand and popular hotels and bath-houses.
+People park their cars and pursue the same diversions people enjoyed at the turn of the Twentieth Century— after parking their buggy or getting off the train.

-Only the styles have changed.
-Tents have evolved from simple white cottons and poplins to pop-ups, umbrellas, and domes sewn of multicolored canvas or bright, lightweight nylons.
-And the campers have traded horse-drawn buggies for automobiles.
-But the tents are still pitched by families seeking a week of fun and relaxation in shaded woodlands threaded by clear-running streams and dotted with mineral and freshwater springs.
-The quaint old cars and campers foreshadow today’s recreational van which might be parked by the Lake of the Arbuckles.
+Tents have evolved from simple white cottons and poplins to domes sewn of bright, lightweight nylons, but the tents are still pitched by families seeking a week of fun and relaxation in shaded woodlands threaded by clear-running streams and dotted with mineral and freshwater springs.
+Horse-drawn buggies were traded for automobiles.
+Quaint old cars and campers foreshadowed today’s RVs in the campgrounds by the Lake of the Arbuckles.

-First native Americans and then early settlers of the surrounding plains sought recreation here.
-Summer weekends still find family reunions picnicking at favorite spots in the Platt Historic District.
+First Native Americans, and then early settlers of the surrounding plains, sought recreation here.
+Summer weekends still find family reunions picnicking at favorite spots.
 Some have returned every year for more than half a century.

 For over one hundred years the park has been a refuge for outdoor tradition; a protected niche of parkland where styles may change, but where recreation remains a relaxing way of life.